grpc/proposal/A41-xds-rbac.md

 3. If there are no SAN with URI or DNS types, check if the Subject's distinguished name formatted as an RFC 2253 Name matches.
 If it matches, the `principal_name` is said to match
+4. If there is no client certificate (thus no SAN nor Subject), check if `""` (empty string) matches.
+If it matches, the `principal_name` is said to match

 `source_ip` is the same as `direct_remote_ip` only as long as [envoy.extensions.filters.listener.proxy_protocol.v3.ProxyProtocol][] is